USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

     plot(model_data.time, model_data.vehicle.speed_mps);

-Generally it is best to use model_data for most analysis if it contains what you need.
+Generally the best option is to use model_data for most analysis if it contains what you need.
 Datalogs are copied to the model_data object through the REVS_postprocess_XXX M-scripts in the REVS_Common/log_packages folder.

 For example, REVS_postprocess_engine_basics_log.m: